strimzi/proposals/084-configure-env-vars-based-on-secrets-or-configmaps.md

 * This is standard Kubernetes behavior as the same could be done with any Kubernetes Workload API.
 * This can be already done while mounting the Secret or Config Map as a volume.
 * This risk already exists in Kafka Connect or MirrorMaker 2 through the external configuration.
-* The Secret or ConfigMap need to be in the same namespace os the Strimzi custom resource.
+* The Secret or ConfigMap need to be in the same namespace as the Strimzi custom resource.
   It would be rare that a user can create custom resources and exec into Pods in an namespace but cannot access some of its Secrets or Config Maps.

 ### Deprecation of the external configuration API